lzytourist/vault/README.md

 - Expenditure Management
 - Storing Notes
     - any kinds of text
-    - any kinds of file
+    - any kinds of file (will add later)